pachara1337/coloraimbot/README.md

 -first and second num will be left top, third and fourth num will be right bottom coordinate and on fifth num it will be color code

--which u can scan by using Finder Tool from AutoIt v3 window info
+*which u can scan by using Finder Tool from AutoIt v3 window info

 ***[VIDEO WHILE USING](https://www.youtube.com/watch?v=ONwFx7Rb96Y)***